na-na-hi/renget/archive/vp-plays.md

 If anything seems out of order, then sorry about that, it's just that sometimes I go back to a game in the middle of a LP for some reason or another, or I put a run on hiatus to do something else.
 If you come across a link to a thread that isn't in the archive, then there's a few possible explanations for that:
 1: The thread in question got raided by underageb&s, schizos, something I'm not mentioning as to not tempt fate, or any combination of those.
-2: The link was to a thread for a LP that was dropped quickly due to the game being bland and not interesting enough or it was unplayably broken
+2: The link was to a thread for a LP that was dropped quickly due to the game either being bland and not interesting enough, or it was unplayably broken.
 3: The link was to a LP that got purged from the pastebin (but not arch.b4k.co) during that DELETE FUCKING EVERYTHING spree after the desolation shitfest.
 Might overlap with threads removed due to reason 2, if it's not detergent/desolation.
 4: The thread didn't really have any notable content in it.
-Usually threads that were mostly stalling for writefag, or threads that didn't get bumped for long enough for me to continue. cough trailer season cough
+Usually threads that were mostly stalling for writefag, or threads that didn't get bumped for long enough for me to continue. cough trailer/leak season cough
 Likewise, if a thread doesn't have a "new thread" link at the bottom, then it likely died because it wasn't bumped in time for me to make a new thread.

 LP summaries are color coded - green for completed, blue for ongoing, yellow for on hiatus, and red for softlocked/dropped.